flashcordon/big-history/Mystères-physique.md

 the H0 tension [45, 51–58], the S8 tension [178–181], potentially a curvature tension [119, 296], and an
 AISW tension
 - But our peculiar velocity might not fully explain the perceived lopsidedness of the CMB; the distortion could also include the effect of the whole universe drifting.
 If this is the case, gauging our motion against distant galaxies will give a different result than if we measure our speed against the CMB, since those galaxies will be moving too.
+-  we document a series of intriguing alignments that are surprising in a statistically homo- geneous and isotropic universe.
+One curious aspect of some of these alignments is their observation over large – potentially gigaparsecs – scales and axes that overlap with the CMB dipole direction.
+If not due to experimental systematics or interstellar physics, one exciting possibility is that these features are cosmo- logical in origin.
+- LQGs (large Quasar Group alignments) (see also section II) are large-scale agglomerations of QSOs that appear to be statistically signif- icant departures from uniformity.
+The first LQG was found in 1982, the second in [467], and the third in [168] (CCLQG).
+Many more examples have been found since, mostly in data from SDSS, with the most extreme example currently being that of [30] (Huge-LQG).
+- In 1991, the CCLQG was the largest structure known in the Universe; its long dimension is ∼ 630 Mpc.
+In 2013, the Huge-LQG was the largest structure known in the Universe; its long dimension is ∼ 1240 Mpc.
+The sizes given are proper sizes for the present epoch.
+Both greatly exceed the scale of homogeneity as established in [26], which is ∼ 370 Mpc.
+A